an1rxdh664/vs-code-web-clone/README.md

 ![screencapture-127-0-0-1-5500-P-vscode-web-clone-index-html-2025-06-16-13_35_19](https://github.com/user-attachments/assets/eb472900-486d-4089-ba32-a150ebf82b8b)

 Thankyou for checking it out, i am open to any remarks or reviews.
-So please give your feedback.
+So please give your feedback.<br>
-My Gmail : anirudhhh637@gmail.com
+My Gmail : anirudhhh637@gmail.com<br>
 Thank-You.